99oblivius/VRBro-plugin/README.md

 ## Usage

 1. Launch OBS with VRBro plugin installed
    a.
 (Help -> Log Files -> View Current Log) To verify the server is running successfully if issues arise.
+   b.
+Optionally set listen address to 0.0.0.0 to receive commands from another computer running the overlay.
+Simply configure the overlay's host IP to point to your streaming computer, and update your firewall approprietly.
-2. Launch SteamVR.
+3. Launch SteamVR.
-3. Launch VRBro Overlay.
+4. Launch VRBro Overlay.
-4. Use your VR controller bindings to send commands to OBS.
+5. Use your VR controller bindings to send commands to OBS.

 ## Supported Commands